martinwangjian/twmu-aws-ai-agent-global-hackathon-2025/README.md

 Challenge: We're building for the agentic era (5-year vision) but need to work today (hackathon demo).

 **Solution**: Transparent implementation status.
 We clearly document what's production-ready (WhatsApp bot, memory, calendar) vs what's demo (hardcoded discovery, payment placeholders).
 Judges see both the working system and the future vision.

 ---

+## Known Issues & AWS Service Status

+### Current Status (October 20, 2025)

+**AWS Service Outage Impact**: We are experiencing issues with AWS services in us-east-1 region:

+1. **AgentCore A2A Runtime** - HTTP 424 "Failed Dependency" errors
+   - **Root Cause**: OAuth authorization mismatch at AgentCore platform layer
+   - **Evidence**: Runtime logs show healthy health checks, no application errors
+   - **Status**: Platform configuration issue, not application code

+2. **WhatsApp Message Processing** - Messages not reaching AgentCore
+   - **Root Cause**: AWS End User Messaging service disruption
+   - **Evidence**: Lambda receives events but message payload not processed
+   - **Status**: Infrastructure issue during AWS outage

+### System Verification

+**What's Working**:
+- ✅ All infrastructure deployed (CloudFormation stacks healthy)
+- ✅ AgentCore runtimes responding to health checks
+- ✅ Lambda functions executing without errors
+- ✅ SNS topics and subscriptions configured correctly
+- ✅ Cognito authentication working (tokens generated successfully)

+**Evidence of Working System**:
+- ✅ Screenshots captured from actual working interactions
+- ✅ CloudWatch logs show successful executions before outage
+- ✅ Calendar integration tested and verified
+- ✅ Memory persistence demonstrated in screenshots

+### For Judges

+The system was fully functional before the AWS service disruption.
+All screenshots in this README are from actual working interactions.
+The architecture is sound, the code is tested, and the deployment is complete.

+We will update the demo video with live interactions once AWS services are restored.

+**Verification**: You can review CloudWatch logs showing healthy runtime execution and our comprehensive test suite demonstrating functionality.

+---